-The best QLED TV we've tested so far is the Samsung Q90/Q90R QLED.
+The best QLED TV we've tested is the Samsung Q90/Q90R QLED.
 This is a remarkable TV with impressive picture quality that delivers an excellent performance in any use.
 It has a high contrast ratio and very good local dimming; these allow the TV to deliver deep blacks that greatly improve the picture quality in a dark room.
 It's a very bright TV that you can easily place in a bright room, where it'll fight glare and handle reflections well.
-It has a wide color gamut, and thanks to its high HDR peak brightness can display vivid color and highlights that pop in HDR content.
+It has a wide color gamut, and thanks to its high HDR peak brightness can display vivid colors and highlights that pop in HDR content.

 Even though this TV has a VA panel, the image remains accurate when viewed from the side thanks to the 'Ultra Viewing Angle' technology.
-Fast-moving content is crisp due to the fast response time, which will please sports fans.
+Fast-moving content is crisp due to the fast response time, which will keep sports fans happy.
 This TV also has something for gamers.
 The input lag is very low, and among other gaming features, this TV supports FreeSync for nearly tear-free gaming.
 Unfortunately, just like all TVs, it's not without faults and some enthusiasts might find the vignetting that this TV has disturbing.

 Overall, this is an excellent TV for everyone.